Unboxed-Software/solana-course/content/durable-nonces.md

 });
 ```

-## 4. The nonce account Advances Even if the Transaction Fails
+## 4. Test: Nonce account advances even if the transaction fails

 An important edge case to be aware of is that even if a transaction fails for any reason other than the nonce advance instruction, the nonce will still advance.
-This feature is designed for security purposes, ensuring that once a user signs a transaction and it fails, they don't have to worry about it anymore, and it cannot be held against them.
+This feature is designed for security purposes, ensuring that once a user signs a transaction and it fails, that durable transaction cannot be used again.

 The following code demonstrates this use case.
 We'll attempt to create a durable transaction to transfer 50 SOL from the payer to the recipient.
 However, the payer doesn't have enough SOL for the transfer, so the transaction will fail, but the nonce will still advance.